wandb/docs/docs/guides/launch/setup_launch.md

 :::

 ## Configure a queue
-Launch queues are first in, first out (FIFO) queues that pop off launch jobs.
+Launch queues are first in, first out (FIFO) queues.
 The launch queue uses the target resource you define in a launch queue configuration to execute the jobs on that queue.
 The schema of your launch queue configuration depends on the target compute resource jobs are executed on.

 For example, the queue configuration for an Amazon SageMaker queue target resource will differ from that of a Kubernetes cluster queue target resource.